-As the first meeting of the trainers and VSLA Mentor well as of the VSLA Mentor and the youth/vulnerable family group, normal group meeting etiquettes need no emphasis.
+As the first meeting, normal group meeting etiquettes should be emphasised.
 The Trainers/ VSLA Mentor should introduce themselves to the participants, explains the purpose of the session, and agree with the trainees on participation rules and schedule.

 In this session, the following will be covered.